$C_5$ is almost a fractalizer: Abstract

 We determine the maximum number of induced copies of a 5-cycle in a graph on $n$ vertices for every $n$.
 Every extremal construction is a balanced iterated blow-up of the 5-cycle with the possible exception of the smallest level where for $n=8$, the M\"obius ladder achieves the same number of induced 5-cycles as the blow-up of a 5-cycle on 8 vertices.

 This result completes work of Balogh, Hu, Lidick\'y, and Pfender [Eur.
 J. Comb.
 52 (2016)] who proved an asymptotic version of the result.
-Similarly to their result, we also use the flag algebra method but we extend its use to small graphs.
+Similarly to their result, we also use the flag algebra method, but we use a new and more sophisticated approach which allows us to extend its use to small graphs.

 \textit{Keywords: inducibility, flag algebras, 5-cycle, fractalizer}\\ \textit{Mathematics Subject Classification: 05C35, 05C38}